麹蓋 Koji Tray

 The steamer is based a traditional version used for koji in Japan.
 An important to tool to achieve a ‘hard outside, soft inside’ texture of rice and barley prior to being cooled and inoculated by koji spores.

 The sides of the body have bamboo ‘keys’ that can be removed for flat storage or travel.

 Prices are in Canadian dollars.
 Tax Included. 🇨🇦

-All products are made of Western Red Cedar
+All products are made of Eastern White Cedar

 Proudly made in Toronto, Canada 🇨🇦

 International and domestic shipping available.🌏 Ask me for a quote.

 - Soak up extra water and prevent the bottom layer from getting soggy

 - Rinse with water after use, and then wipe off thoroughly

 - If mold develops, wipe off with a high-alcohol spray.